 Unique Places in London

-If you’re in Mayfair see if Phillips is open.
+If you’re in Mayfair neighborhood, see if Phillips is open.
 It’s an auction house that functions much like a public art gallery.
-There was an amazing exhibition that included Andy Warhol’s portrait of Queen Elizabeth, and several beautiful pieces by Damien Hirst, Picassos, Modigliani, and so many others, available for viewing before the auction officially opened.
+There was an amazing exhibition that included Andy Warhol’s portrait of Queen Elizabeth and several beautiful pieces by Damien Hirst, Picasso, Modigliani, and so many others, available for viewing before the auction officially opened.
 Phillips has locations around the world including Los Angeles.

 Also in Mayfair, Shepherds Market is full of fun pubs and restaurants.
 Originally an annual fair and market, hence the area took the name Mayfair, it was also a bit of a shady area before being developed by wealthy Brits.